Ida Lupino: Actress/Director – The Iron Maiden of Prison Noir

 Ida Lupino plays Amelia van Zandt the sadistic borderline, psychotic Warden/Matron of a co-ed women’s prison.
 She is a total institutionalist, exerting strict regulations, with no gray area for sentimentalism.
 For van Zandt it’s about the cold hard road to rehabilitation… her way… the hard way.

-Lupino, while a uniquely beautiful woman, has a face that can convey a heartlessness, a hollow shell of a woman, a militant spinster.
-‘The Iron Maiden’, is what I’ve dubbed Lupino for these two particular inter changeable roles.
+Lupino, while a uniquely beautiful woman, has a face that can convey heartlessness, a hollow shell of a woman, and a militant spinster.
+‘The Iron Maiden’, is what I’ve dubbed Lupino for these two particular interchangeable roles.

 There’s also the wonderful Juanita Moore, Vivian Marshall, Mae Clarke, Gertrude Micheal as Chief Matron Sturgess, and one of my favorites, Phyllis Thaxter as the ‘nice girl’ thrust into a ‘bad situation’ who almost loses her mind from the claustrophobic and oppressive iron grip van Zandt keeps on her and the rabid choke hold she keeps on the jugulars of the other female inmates.

-Although a gritty Noir ‘women in prison’ film… could easily sway into campy territory, Lewis Seller’s Women’s Prison stays very steady on a course of lensing the social implications of a corrupt and a brutal institution that extols credit for keeping the female riff raff out of the community while perpetuating the hard line, and struggle that many of these women face on the outside.
+Although a gritty Noir ‘women in prison film… could easily sway into the campy territory, Lewis Seller’s Women’s Prison stays very steady on a course of lensing the social implications of a corrupt and brutal institution that extols credit for keeping the female riff-raff out of the community while perpetuating the hard line, and struggle that many of these women face on the outside.
 Beating them down, and objectifying them as sexless social misfits who need to be kept away from ‘men’ and out of a ‘decent’ society.